Key Takeaways

 The Color Run

-The Color Run - also known as the "Happiest 5k on the Planet" - is a euphoric race in colors, which celebrates health, joy and originality.
+The Color Run - also known as the “Happiest 5K on the Planet” — is a colourful fun run that celebrates health, joy, and individuality.
 The rules are simple: start the 5 km race in white clothes, and the finish finds you super, super colorful and happy!

 Transilvania International Film Festival (TIFF)